Classifying theory for simplicial parametrized groups: Non-abelian cohomology

 It turns out that this map is an isomorphism.
 This fact was first observed in \cite{Jardine3} and (at this level of generality) rests on the fact that for any hypercover $V$, there is a bijection $\pi(V,\Wbar G) = \pi(\cosk_0 V,\Wbar G)$.
 To prove this it is sufficient to check that the canonical map $V\to \cosk_0V$ is an isomorphism on fundamental groupoids, and by passing to stalks it is sufficient to check this for a contractible Kan complex, which is straightforward.
 In \cite{Jardine3} Jardine observes that one obtains an identification

-on applying the generalized Verdier hypercovering theorem (Theorem~\ref{verdier hypercovering theorem}).
+on applying the generalized Verdier hypercovering theorem (Theorem~\ref{verdier hypercovering theorem}) --- in fact Jardine proves that this identification holds more generally for arbitrary Grothendieck topoi.
 In other words, \v{C}ech cohomology and so-called hyper-\v{C}ech cohomology coincide in this case.
 This identification opens the way to define higher order generalizations of the \v{C}ech cohomology $\check{H}^1(B,G)$.
-The following definition can be found in \cite{Breen1} for the case when $G$ is 2-truncated.
+The following definition can be found in \cite{Breen1} for the case when $G$ is 2-truncated (see also \cite{Noohi} for a nice discussion in the context of group cohomology).

 \begin{definition}[\cite{Breen1}] Let $B$ be a topological space and let $G$ be a presheaf of simplicial groups on $B$.
 Then we define

 where the square brackets $[\, ,\, ]$ denotes the set of morphisms in the homotopy category $\Ho(s\Pre(B)_\mathcal{L})$. \end{definition}